Heatblur-Simulations/f-4e-manual/src/procedures/takeoff/takeoff.md

 perform maximum performance maneuvers if any of the following checks are unsatisfactory.

-a.
-Pull nose up with 2G acceleration and release the stick.
+1. Pull nose up with 2G acceleration and release the stick.
 Aircraft should stabilize in one cycle.

-b.
-Yaw aircraft to one ball width and release rudder.
+2. Yaw aircraft to one ball width and release rudder.
 Aircraft should stabilize in one cycle.

-c.
-Roll to 30-45° bank and release stick.
+3. Roll to 30-45° bank and release stick.
 Aircraft should maintain bank angle.
 Roll to level flight and release stick.
 Aircraft should maintain wings level.

-d.
-Gradually increase AOA through 11 1/2 units and ensure slats extend together.
+4. Gradually increase AOA through 11 1/2 units and
+ensure slats extend together.
 Decrease AOA below
 10 1/2 units and ensure slats retract together.